uitsmijter/image-processor/README.md

 Overall, using an image generator to produce different image sizes for your HTML page is a best practice in web development.
-It helps you create a more efficient, user-friendly, and responsive website that caters to a wide range of devices and screen sizes.
+It helps you create a more efficient, user-friendly and responsive website that caters to a wide range of devices and screen sizes.

 **Using an image generator to create different sizes is important because it eliminates the